 - Repeat.
 Nothing prevents us from running a new Event Storming from time to time.
 Every time we do it, it will be faster, as more and more knowledge is shared in the team.
 By repeating it, the target architecture will evolve with the domain knowledge.

-- As you focus on a functional area, you can also run finer grain, design level event storming sessions.
-This shorter workshop yields a more detailed target design for one functional area.
+- As you focus on a bounded context, you can also run finer grain, design level event storming sessions.
+This shorter workshop yields a more detailed target design for one bounded context.

 - I found the

 // TODO XXX comment ...technique great at taking technical debt leverage.
 You can read more about it here.
 Other interesting techniques are Architecture Decision Records and Living Documentation.
 By documenting past decisions, they help us to change the system later down the road.

 💡 By documenting past decisions, Living Documentation let us change the system later down the road.

 If you went through the Big Picture Event Storming, you have everything you need to get started today.

 Are you lacking evolutionary architecture or emergent design skills?
 Start your coding dojo today to improve your refactoring skills.